 A successful content marketing team requires people with diverse sets of skills.
 The specific roles may vary depending on your industry and company size.
 Here are some key roles that should be present in your content marketing team structure:

-• Graphic designers.
-You need a team in charge of designing visual content to supplement your written content.
+- Graphic designers.
+You need a team who are masters in graphic design and are in charge of designing visual content to supplement your written content.

 The in-house staff ensures consistent work quality, and you can always rely on them.
 On the other hand, hiring freelancers is often more cost-effective.
 They also bring broad skills and expertise, making finding specialized talent for specific projects easier.
-However, you’d want to use to kanban swimlanes for more effective task management.
+If you’re evaluating potential freelancers or new team members, reviewing their past projects and their resumes can provide helpful insights into their experience and expertise.

 Content managers usually work as full-time employees.
 However, many agencies choose to hire freelance writers or designers per project.
 You could also hire an external consultant if you need someone with expertise.